 Close your eyes and picture your business one year from now or five, ten years from now.
 Where do you want to be?
 How big do you want your business to be?
 How much revenue do you want to be bringing in?
 Or, do you want to be lying on a beach somewhere, already having cashed out your business?

 Write your business objectives down, then consider what finances need to be available in order to achieve those objectives.
-Parse those long-term goals into monthly or even weekly objectives.
+Parse those long-term business goals into monthly or even weekly objectives.
 Be realistic, and don’t get carried away with your ambitions.
 Make it possible to accomplish your objectives with hard work.
 Try to tilt your business objectives towards things actually within your control.

 These objectives should be quantifiable — for example, your objective could be to sell 10 units of your product each week.
 You can then increase that number to 15 after say, a month.
 You see the picture.